 Implementation of Dynamic QCSP Approach of proposed MAS Structure

 MAS models are oriented toward autonomy, cooperation and dynamic planning.
 The model is a dynamic distributed problem solver because as soon as port data is updated for example by arrival of a containership, the MAS model starts to solve the problem iteratively among distribution of agents.
-Our aim in this work is to construct the MAS framework to solve the QCSP with varying overlapping area.
+Our aim in this work is to construct the MAS framework to solve the D-QCSP with varying overlapping area.
 In this way, distributed solution is selected instead of traditional centralized one.
 In the conventional problem solving, a central processor usually gather information and solve complete problem instantly to reach solution.
 On the other hand in distributed manner, solving problem is done by decomposed the whole optimization problem into several parts called sub-problems.
-In this case, each agent (QCA) assigns to a specific sub-problem of QCSP i.e. all non-overlapping tasks are assigned to QCAs first by supervisory layer.
+In this case, each agent (QCA) assigns to a specific sub-problem of D-QCSP i.e. all non-overlapping tasks are assigned to QCAs first by supervisory layer.
 After the task pre-assignment procedure by the higher layer to QCAs, they start to communicate with each other to reach agreement over overlapping tasks.

 In the implementation of MAS, selecting agent behavior among various behaviors is an important thing.
 An agent can execute several behaviors concurrently.
 According to the QCAs functions, Finite State Machine (FSM) behavior is selected mainly and other selected behaviors are playing role as sub-behavior such as; One-shot behavior for complete in one execution phase tasks, Cyclic behavior for never complete tasks, Ticker behavior for repetitive tasks in a specific period of time, Composite behavior include Sequential behavior and Parallel behavior for doing complex crane tasks.